 We envision a society in which all individuals are treated with dignity and respect, where all people are afforded equal opportunities to meet their goals.
 We will strive to obtain this through informing, educating, and being a resource for those we serve and partner.

 We laugh together.
-We try to cheer each other up, calm down when you’re mad, calm down when you’re sad, be brave, be yourself.
+We try to cheer each other up, calm down when you’re mad, calm down when you’re sad.
+Be brave, be yourself.
 You don’t have to be anybody but yourself here.Sarah L, former NW Works client

 NW Works is Department of Behavioral Health and Developmental Services (DBHDS) licensed facility.
 We hold a 3-year accreditation from the Commission on Accreditation of Rehabilitation Facilities (CARF).
+NW Works is also a proud member of the Virginia Values Veterans program.